Skip to Main Content

 Creating Bibliographies

-💡 Tip: For help using Zotero with Word or Google Docs, see the Using Write and Cite with Zotero tab.
+Tip: For help using Zotero with Word or Google Docs, see the Using Write & Cite with Zotero tab. (opens in a new window)

 Create a Quick Bibliography

-There are two ways to quickly create bibliographies using Zotero desktop.
+Zotero offers two quick ways to create bibliographies using the desktop application.

 Before you begin:

-Make sure your default citation style is set under Edit > Settings > Export (PC) or Zotero > Settings > Export (Mac).
-For help, visit the Selecting Zotero Settings tab.
+Make sure your default citation style is set under Edit > Settings > Export (Windows) or Zotero > Settings > Export (Mac).
+For help, see the Selecting Zotero Settings (opens in a new window) tab.

 For individual items: